rouvinerh/SecJournal/website-security/sql-injection.md

 # etc...
 ```

 A query with the correct number of columns would be processed without errors.
-This can be indicated by the response HTTP code, if we get a 404, then we have entered the wrong number of columns.
+This can be indicated by the response HTTP code.
+For example, if a 404 is returned, then the wrong number of columns has been entered.

 The reason for using `NULL` is because it is **convertible to every commonly used data type**.
 This means it's kind of compatible with all of them.

 <figure><img src="../.gitbook/assets/image (2955).png" alt=""><figcaption><p><em>Usage of SQL Injection in URL to retrieve all user information</em></p></figcaption></figure>

 ## Blind Injection

-All the earlier vulnerabilities return a visible query or output on the screen.
+All the earlier vulnerabilities return the query's result.
 But what if it doesn't?
-The backend database could simply process the request without printing it out on the screen.
-This is where Blind SQLI can be used to play 'hangman' with the database.
+The backend database could simply process the request without printing it out on the screen via exception handling.
+This is where Blind SQLI is used to play 'hangman' with the database.

 There are 2 types of Blind SQL Injection, **time-based and boolean-based.**

 ### Boolean-Based&#x20;